-- For the first 6 weeks after surgery, do not lift anything over 5 pounds.
+- For the first 6 weeks after surgery, don't lift anything over 5 pounds (2.27 kg).
 This includes children, grocery bags, and briefcases.
-Also avoid pushing and pulling heavy items, such as a vacuum cleaner.
+Also don't push or pull heavy items, such as a vacuum cleaner.

 - After the first 6 weeks, you can start to lift heavier things.
-But don't lift anything over 10 to 15 pounds until your doctor says it's OK.
+But don't lift anything over 10 to 15 pounds (4.5 to 6.8 kg) until your healthcare provider says it's OK.

 - While you heal, drink at least 8 glasses of fluids each day.
 Eat foods high in fiber.
 This helps prevent constipation, which may lead to straining.
-Ask your doctor whether you should take laxatives.
+Ask your healthcare provider whether you should take laxatives.

 Care for your incisions

-Follow your doctor's instructions to care for your incisions.
+Follow your healthcare provider's instructions to care for your incisions.
 Here are some guidelines:

 - Put nothing into your vagina for the first 6 to 8 weeks.
 This includes tampons and douches.

 - You may have light vaginal bleeding or discharge for about a week.
 Use sanitary pads.
-Do not use tampons.
+Don't use tampons.

 - Take showers instead of baths.
 Getting into and out of the tub can strain an incision.

-- If Steri-Strips were used to close an incision, leave them in place for 1 week(s).
+- If adhesive strips were used to close an incision, leave them in place for 1 week(s).
 After that, you may wet and remove them.

-- Avoid having sex for 6 to 8 weeks.
+- Don't have sex for 6 to 8 weeks.

 - Take walks often to help your body heal and regain strength after surgery.
-Ask your doctor how often you should walk and for how long.
+Ask your provider how often you should walk and for how long.

-- Do not lift weights, jog, or run until your doctor says that you can.
+- Don't lift weights, jog, or run until your healthcare provider says that you can.

-- Ask your doctor whether you should avoid climbing stairs and, if so, for how long.
+- Ask your healthcare provider whether you should avoid climbing stairs and, if so, for how long.

-- Don't drive until your doctor says it's OK and you are no longer taking prescription pain medications (about 6 weeks).
+- Don't drive until your provider says it's OK and you are no longer taking prescription pain medicine (about 6 weeks).

 Your return to work

 You can return to work 3 to 6 weeks after surgery.
-When you do start working again, be sure to avoid lifting and straining.
+When you do start working again, don't lift or strain.

 - Pain that is severe or seems to be getting worse